BubbaHotepp/code_guild/capstone/simonsen_cp_revised.md

 ### USER Messaging:

 3. Direct Message Inbox-- Users will be able to view and send messages to other users via direct messaging through this page as well as staff responses to user archive submission.

-- <span style="color:cadetblue"> this is fine, but consider using django channels instead. the kind of in-app mail systems like that aren't very common or popular anymore. using websockets will get you better functionality, and it will teach you how to use a modern technology.</span>
+This will be accomplished using django-postman.

 ### USER FORUM:

 4. User Forum Page-- Users can post message threads and their repsonses to threads via this page.

-- <span style="color:cadetblue"> how are you going to implement the forum? </span>
+This will be accomplished with an embedded forum using MyBB software.

 ### ELDER MEMORIAL PAGE: